In the Community Computing Centre (CCC)

 Printing from Home

 Send your printing to the Library with PrinterOn, a wireless service that lets you send files from anywhere.
 Please use the email address associated with your Library account or your printing may be delayed.
-Allow up to 1 full business day for confirmation.
 No cancellations or modifications are allowed.

 There is a self-serve photocopier available on the Main Floor of the Library and a staff-assisted photocopier in the CCC.